 On a personal note, Jean-Yves is one of the kindest, most generous vignerons I have met.
 He is always working with young, potential winemakers - encouraging and educating them so they can go into the world doing no harm.
 A visit to his house resulted in time on the terrace tasting and talking - neighbors came by to buy wine and we left with magnums as it was Owen's birthday.
 Such a great time!!

-And although it took a few years for him to have enough wine for us, we are so proud to introduce his amazing wines to Washington and Oregon!!
+And although it took a few years for him to have enough wine for us, we are so proud to introduce his amazing wines to Washington, Oregon and California!!

 Click on the labels below for